 - Click Save and Publish.

-- Create your kit in TypeKit.
+- Create your web project in Adobe fonts.

 - Choose which form of embed code you want to use.